Grade Point Average (GPA), we haveve all had to deal with them, and you probably have questions like:

 Weighting Your GPA with Credit Hours AND AP/IB/Honors

-Let's use the same report card as in the above example, only this time we will factor in credit hours AND credit for AP classes:
+Finally, let’s use the same report card as in the above example, only this time we will bring the whole thing together, and factor in credit hours AND credit for AP classes:

 This may all seem extremely boring, and we getÂ it.
 Learning what GPA stands for might seem like a waste of time, let alone calculating it, but you’ll find out quickly how helpful it is.